AR-k12code/CarlSagan/README.md

+NOTE: This version of CarlSagan is for Cognos 11.
+[Here is the version that works with Cognos 10](https://github.com/9072997/CarlSagan).

 # CarlSagan
 A microservice that provides simple access to Arkansas' student information system via a chill, timeless API.
 It can run as a standalone webserver or a CGI script in IIS (probably other webservers too).